anuchandy/jva-http-pipeline/doc/Request_Response_Content.md

 The type we pick for request and response 'content' is 	extremely important as plays THE major role in GC pressure.

+In this section we explore various available buffer types, pros and cons of each and finally the discuss the buffer type for request-response content.

+* java.nio.buffer.ByteBuffer
+* io.netty.buffer.ByteBuf
+* reactor.netty.ByteBufFlux

 ### java.nio.buffer.ByteBuffer

 JDK built-in type that simplifies operation on the byte content.